SofaPirate/Plaquette/extras/joss-paper/paper.md

 # Examples

-The following program chains an analog input through a min-max scaling filter to bring it to full range, then uses the value to influence the period ofoscillation of an LED using a sine wave.
+The following program chains an analog input through a min-max scaling filter to bring it to full range, then uses the value to influence the period of oscillation of an LED using a sine wave.

 ```cpp
   #include <Plaquette.h>